 I have bad news and good news.
 The bad news is that once you start taking copywriting clients, it’s not going to somehow get magically easier for you to focus and work.

 Sure, sometimes you’ll get right in the flow and feel like you’re plugged into a divine download.
 And, it’s true that you don’t have to deal with a blank page, and that makes everything easier.
-But…the urge to watch Netflix instead of doing your work isn’t going to disappear.
+But…the urge to watch Netflix instead of doing your work isn’t going to disappear…particularly if you deal with all the distractions of working from home!

 Sorry about that.